 With that understanding, we could dive into the tangle of sophisticated strategic design thinking.
-Machines and robots don’t immediately know what humans are trying to say or the intent behind it because the technology has the ability to recognize an almost infinite number of ways to ask for the same intent.
-Understanding such intent relies on natural language processing (NLP) and requires relevant context to provide accurate results or services.
-Simple phrases such as “hold the beans” could mean many things without context.
+Machines and robots don’t always know what humans are trying to say, because the technology can recognize an almost infinite number of ways to ask for the same intent.
+Understanding intent relies on natural language processing (NLP) and context to get to accurate results.
+(Think about it: something like “hold the beans” could mean lots of different things without context!)

-- Exploring CX goals: We looked at different avenues with specific business and consumer goals in mind to please the people who matter the most—customers.
+- Exploring CX goals: We looked at different avenues with specific business and consumer goals in mind to please the people who matter the most: customers.

 - Starting small and failing fast: Rather than experimenting across every audience interaction channel, we tested bots with a single audience segment or interaction type.
 We then analyzed, trained, and expanded interaction types from there.